 At this learning and networking event, participants will discover research findings, business breakthroughs, and diverse perspectives on the state of Minnesota tech, including wins, opportunities and challenges.
 Registration is open now.

-Tech Cities 2016 begins with a talk by Vidku Executive Chairmain Phil Soran, an entrepreneur whose ventures have supported thousands of jobs.
+Tech Cities 2016 begins with a talk by Vidku Executive Chairman Phil Soran, an entrepreneur whose ventures have supported thousands of jobs.
 Namely, he founded Compellent Technologies in his basement in 2002.
 He served as president and CEO for the company, which was one of the fastest growing storage companies in the world before being acquired by Dell for $960 million.
 The Minneapolis/St Paul Business Journal recently inducted Soran into the Titans of Technology Hall of Fame with their inaugural Lifetime Achievement award.

 Attendees will also choose from a variety of breakout sessions that highlight success stories, impart new knowledge, inspire key discussions, and more.
 The full schedule of breakout sessions will be available in the coming weeks.